jirelations/Millennial/README.md

 ## 1.2 Remote Build Prerequisites

-On GitHub Pages, you can create and serve your website with a free user account, but your website and its code will have to be public.
+If you use GitHub Pages, you can create and serve your website with a free user account, but your website and its code will have to be public.

-GitLab is not centralized, so you may be using an instance from your university.
+If you use GitLab, it is not centralized, so you may be using an instance from your university.
 You will need an account with permissions to create “organizations” and “projects,” and your administrator must have GitLab Pipelines and Pages enabled.
 Using the process described here, your website created with GitLab will be public, but the code you use to create it doesn’t have to be.

 ## 1.3 Local Build Prerequisites

+> [!TIP]
+> Skip to [2.
+Installation](#2-installation) if you are using only the remote build option (GitHub or GitLab).

 To run and use Course Websites on your own computer, you need to install Ruby and [Jekyll](https://jekyllrb.com).
 Jekyll is a static site generator that transforms [Markdown](https://www.markdownguide.org/) content and [Liquid](https://jekyllrb.com/docs/liquid/) templates into a complete static website, blog, or documentation site.
 Ruby plays a critical role as the programming language that powers the tool.
 It is a dynamic, open-source programming language with a focus on simplicity and productivity.
 Additionally, using a source editor like Visual Studio Code is highly recommended, as it offers plugins that make working with your Jekyll page much easier.